 \subsection{Warning times}

-The previous evaluation considered prediction accuracy irrespective of the warning time, which is the time between issuing of the warning and first exceedance of the level of shaking.
+In application scenarios, a user will usually require a certain warning time, which is the time between issuing of the warning and first exceedance of the level of shaking, as this time is necessary for taking action.
+As the previous evaluation considered prediction accuracy irrespective of the warning time, we now compare the methods while imposing a certain minimum warning time.
 Actually, TEAM consistently outperforms both baselines across different required warning times and irrespective of the PGA threshold (Figure \ref{fig:warning_times}a).
-In particular PLUM warning times are short and only competitive at high PGA thresholds, where potential maximum warning times are naturally short due to the proximity between stations with strong shaking and the epicenter \cite{minsonLimitsEarthquakeEarly2018}.
+While the margin for TEAM compared to the baselines is smaller for Italy than for Japan, TEAM shows consistently strong performance across different warning times.
+In contrast, EPS performs clearly worse at short warning times, the PLUM-based approach at longer warning times.
+The latter is inherent to the key idea of PLUM and makes the method only competitive at high PGA thresholds, where potential maximum warning times are naturally short due to the proximity between stations with strong shaking and the epicenter \citep{minsonLimitsEarthquakeEarly2018}.
+We further note that while the PLUM-like approach shows slightly higher AUC than TEAM for short warning times at 20~\%g, this is only a hypothetical result.
+As PLUM does not have a tuning parameter between precision and recall, this performance can actually only be realised for a specific precision/recall threshold, where it performs slightly superior to TEAM (Figure \ref{fig:results}a bottom right).